 The subject of Nationals came up first.
 During a site review the board decided the best course of action was to delay a decision on naming the site of the 2019 Nationals and take the opportunity to take a look at other airports to host our premier event.
 The board is looking at airports that have the right set of criteria, for all our members to host the championships as well as be the best long term home.
 Research is being done using the center of the United States as a starting point and going out from there.
 An update on information gathering will come to the board January 19, 2019.

-This year there was a record setting 47 rule proposals of which 22 were sent to the board for consideration.
-The Rules Committee spent a lot of time wading through them and taking member comment into consideration in order to make a recommendation to the board.
+This year there was a record setting 47 rule proposals of which 22 proposals, evaluated by the eight member Rules Committee, were recommended for adoption into the 2019 Rule Book, and an additional three rules proposals were conditionally recommended if indicated changes were included.
 The Rules Committee is composed of eight individuals who spent many hours looking for duplicate or similar proposals, effects of the proposals on current rules and in some cases the effects of rules on the Policy and Procedure manual.
 The board spent the majority of the afternoon of the 10th of November discussing the 22 rule proposals under consideration.
-After two hours of discussion they approved 10 and sent back 12 for slight modification.
+After two hours of discussion they approved 11 and sent back 1 for slight modification.

 When the board members came back from a much deserved break, they evaluated the suggestions for the 2019 Knowns.
 Rob Holland, who is a member of the sequence committee, led the discussion.
 The Primary sequence will remain the same as last year, Sportsman and Intermediate were sent back for modifications.
 The Advanced and Unlimited sequences were accepted by the board as submitted.
 The suggested sequences can be found on the IAC meeting documents pages with a member login.